appserver-io/appserver/README.md

 ## What is a Servlet

-A Servlet is a simple class, that has to extend from `AppserverIo\Psr\Servlet\Http\HttpServlet` to make it simple.
+A Servlet is a simple class, that has to extend from `AppserverIo\Psr\Servlet\Http\HttpServlet`.
 Your application logic can then be implemented by overwriting the `service()` method or better by overwriting the request specific methods like `doGet()` if you want to handle a GET request.

 ## Create a simple Servlet